topannur101/caldera-cosmic/resources/views/livewire/tasks/task_module_summary.md

 ### Permission System (Action-Based)
 - `task-assign` - Assign tasks to other people
 - `task-manage` - Create and delete tasks in any team/project (for leaders)
+- `project-manage` - Create and archive project in any team (for leaders)

 ## Routes Structure
 ```